 ACTUARIAL METHOD: Individual Entry Age Normal cost method.
 Actuarial gains and losses are reflected in the unfunded actuarial accrued liability.
 The unfunded actuarial accrued liability is amortized over a closed 30-year period beginning June 30, 2014.
+This amortization assumes no future payroll increases.
 See Schedule E for a detailed explanation.